tripikad/trip2/readme.md

 - users: unique name / email ?

+- photo

+    - type!

 - flights:

-    regexp price from the title
+    - regexp price from the title

 - misc -> new term
 - expat -> new term